MdAbuzarManazir/MdAbuzarManazir/README.md

 <h2 align="center">🙋‍♂️ About Me</h2>

 <p align="center">
 I’m a  Software Developer from India, with a love for exploring cutting-edge technologies, diving deep into programming languages, and creating scalable, efficient solutions.
-My interests span from backend development to DevOps and system design.
+My interests span from data science development to DevOps and system design.
 </p>

 - 🔭 **Current Projects:** Python, Tableau,Git,Docker.
 - 👯 **Looking to Collaborate:** Data science and Open Source projects.
 - 🌱 **Currently Learning:** DevOps practices, Kubernetes, and CI/CD pipelines.
 - 💬 **Ask Me About:** Data science and DevOps tools.
-- 📫 **Contact Me:** algorithmunloack@gmail.com
+- 📫 **Contact Me:** abuzar.manazir9639@gmail.com
-- ⚡ **Fun Fact:** Data is new oil*
+- ⚡ **Fun Fact:** Data is new oil

 ---